swkeever/skies.dev/content/clean-code/index.md

 </aside>

-If you are working on your own project that you plan to grow, you should take the time to set up your own linting configuration.
+If you are working on your own project that you plan to grow, you should take the time to set up lint tooling.
 You can use GitHub to [create a template repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-template-repository) so that you don’t have to worry about setting it up each time.